Second Career Ontario Fund

 Your family’s annual income is determined using the tax information that you share while applying.

-• There is a deadline to submit the OSAP application which differs according to the type of OSAP you are applying.
+There is a deadline to submit the OSAP application which differs according to the type of OSAP you are applying.
 Full-time students need to submit their OSAP application at least 60 days before the completion of the study period in a school year.

 Please note that the OSAP application that you submit would also be assessed for Federal Student Grants and Loans.
-OSAP will allocate funding only if Federal Student Grant doesn’t completely cover the financial need of a student.
+OSAP will allocate funding only if the Federal Student Grant doesn’t completely cover the financial need of a student.

 Things to do after applying